quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The minimum RTT seen in the connection, ignoring ack delay.

 max_ack_delay:
-: The maximum ack delay a peer's ack frame used in this connection.
+: The maximum ack delay in an incoming ack frame for this connection.
+  Excludes ack delays for ack only packets and those that create an RTT sample less than min_rtt.

 reordering_threshold:
 : The largest delta between the largest acked